playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 Request tags, which [[have been deprecated|Migration26#Request-tags-deprecation]] in Play 2.6, have finally been removed in Play 2.7.
 Therefore the `args` map of a `Http.Context` instance no longer contains these removed request tags as well.
 Instead you can use the `contextObj.request().attrs()` method now, which provides you the equivalent request attributes.

+### All Java form `validate` methods need to be migrated to class-level constraints

+The "old" `validate` methods of a Java form will not be executed anymore.
+Like announced in the [[Play 2.6 Migration Guide|Migration26#Java-Form-Changes]] you have to migrate such `validate` methods to [[class-level constraints|JavaForms#advanced-validation]].

+> **Important**: When upgrading to Play 2.7 you will not see any compiler warnings indicating that you have to migrate your `validate` methods (because Play executed them via reflection).